 Vedema.
 This Marriott resort in the medieval village Megalohori – based on a 400-year-old wine cellar and a 100-year-old mansion — houses 59 spacious suites & villas with their own terraces and some with private pools; plus a cave restaurant called Alati and a poolside one.

 Katikies.
 Enjoy the sunset in Oia from your Cycladic-style suite, the pool, the Seltz Champagne Bar & Restaurant by Fleur de Miraval (a rosé champagne house co-founded by Brad Pitt), or one of the sea-view restaurants.
 Experience the holistic approach spa.
 The Katikies Collection includes more locations and luxury hotels including the highly-recommended, 5-star Katikies Garden.
 Nestled in the historic town of Fira, Katikies Garden is an enchanting holiday retreat with a bespoke collection of 40 suites, and beguiling wellness & leisure offerings.
 A converted monastery, the historic building stuns its guests like no other, offering an intimate sanctuary of sophisticated yet pared-back spaces.
-Plus, it gives you the opportunity to sail aboard the hotel’s private yacht with its experienced crew and discover hidden “gems.”
+The group also gives you the opportunity to sail aboard the hotel’s private yacht with its experienced crew and discover hidden “gems.”

 Andronis Concept.
 At caldera-view Imerovigli, 28 pool suites and villas offer 5-star wellness-focused service including the gourmet restaurant Throubi and a spa.
-Wood and other raw materials are Zen decorative touches.
+Wood and other raw materials are zen decorative touches.
 The Andronis group includes some other locations on the island of which we equally recommend the Andronis Boutique Hotel, the Andronis Arcadia, and the Andronis Luxury Suites in Oia.

 Rocabella Santorini.
 Perfect caldera-view location in Imerovigli and luxe amenities for 42 rooms and suites are combined with dining and wellness options.
-Indulge in the luxury and sophistication of a top-rated two-bedroom suite featuring spacious comfort and style in harmony with the outstanding excellence of Cycladic décor and cherish moments of bliss in an expansive veranda with a private Jacuzzi overlooking the volcanic cliff of caldera.
+Indulge in the luxury and sophistication of a top-rated two-bedroom suite featuring spacious comfort and style in harmony with the outstanding excellence of Cycladic décor and cherish moments of bliss on an expansive veranda with a private Jacuzzi overlooking the volcanic cliff of caldera.
 Or opt for smaller suites with mini plunge pools.
 Inspired by a rare local natural phenomenon, the hotel’s Anedosa Spa by Ariadne Athens offers a unique beauty & wellness experience.

 Kapari Natural Resort.
 It is a recently restored 300-year-old complex of caves and traditional residences in Imerovigli with 5-star elegant amenities & facilities and a caldera view.